-Previous disciplinary action of any kind involving the Respondent may be considered in determining an appropriate sanction upon a determination of responsibility, assuming the University uses a progressive discipline system.
+Previous disciplinary action of any kind involving the Respondent may be considered in determining an appropriate sanction upon a determination of responsibility.
 This information is only considered at the sanction stage of the process.

 The parties may each submit a written impact statement for the consideration of the Hearing Panel at the sanction stage of the process if a determination of responsibility is reached.